 2013 PATIENT VOICES CONTEST

-Each of our winners will receive a scholarship to attend and participate in our newest DiabetesMine Innovation Summit event taking place at Stanford School of Medicine on Nov.
-15, 2013!
+Each of our winners received a scholarship to attend and participate in the 2013 DiabetesMine Innovation Summit event that took place at Stanford School of Medicine on Nov.
+15, 2013.

 Our Winners, in alphabetical order:

 - Christel Aprigliano, a type 1 D-blogger and active advocate who submitted a compelling appeal for a holistic approach to diabetes care.